Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japan's Ministry of Education is considering a university scholarship program for children of foreign nationals who intend to continue living in Japan.

-Screenshot of Japan Student Services Organization (JASSO) website
+Screenshot of the Japan Student Services Organization (JASSO) website

-Screenshot of Japan Student Services Organization (JASSO) website
+Screenshot of the Japan Student Services Organization (JASSO) website

 This expanded system requires loans handled by the Japan Student Services Organization (JASSO) to be granted to foreign high school graduates who wish to pursue university studies.

 According to Ministry of Education officials, students will be offered the loan scholarships even if they are on dependent visas.
-An estimated 200 students apply for scholarships each year in the form of loans or under the new program, which reduces or waives tuition fees along with scholarships that do not have to be repaid.
+An estimated 200 students apply each year for university admissions in the form of loans or under the new program, which reduces or waives tuition fees along with scholarships that do not have to be repaid.

 SOLUTION